-This challenging junior course is designed for college bound juniors.
-The course will focus on enhancing literary analysis through a survey of classic American writing including short stories, poems, plays and non-fiction.
-Literature is highlighted by critical reviews and analyses that demand outside reading.
-The course will require multi-paragraph essay in modes including narration, and persuasion.
-MLA style will be reinforced throughout this course including the completion of a research paper.
-A focus of this course will include college level vocabulary normally used in the SAT exam.
-Summer reading of two novels is also required and will be assessed at the beginning of the course.
-Failure to complete summer assignments is not an acceptable reason to drop a course in the following school year.
+This challenging course designed for college bound juniors will focus on enhancing literary analysis through a survey of classic American writing including short stories, poems, plays, and non-fiction, outside reading will be required.
+Students will become more competent in communication skills through various projects designed for individual research and group discussions MLA style will be reinforced throughout this course including the completion of a research paper.
+A focus of the course will include college level vocabulary/etymologies in preparation for college entrance exams.